 Premises liability is the framework used to understand injury at a hotel or resort.
 The goal of an injured person, or his or her attorney, is to show that the management staff failed to provide a safe environment for their guests.
 This includes providing a reasonable level of building security and conducting routine maintenance on the common sources of injury – such as the stairway, pool, athletic center or hotel furniture.
 Leaving a pool gate unlocked or open might also be a case of negligence, as unsupervised children are the most common pool injuries.

 The other important factor in a personal injury claim is negligence.
 Liability can only exist when the hotel staff knew of an issue and willfully delayed on solving it.
 As any Floridian can attest, the Sunshine State is also an incredibly wet state, and a slip and fall during a rainstorm in the hotel parking lot is not necessarily a case of negligence.
 Leaving a bathroom soaking wet after service, however, may be considered an example of the hotel endangering its guests.

 Personal injury law is not black or white, and injuries can have multiple causes.
-If you or a loved one have suffered an injury in a hotel, and believe it to be a case of negligence, contact the Law Offices of David I. Fuchs today.
+If you or a loved one have suffered an injury in a hotel, and believe it to be a case of negligence, contact David I. Fuchs, Injury & Accident Lawyer, P.A. today.
 Our team is dedicated to providing you with personalized attention and care during your time with us.
 Our Fort Lauderdale hotel and resort injury attorneys have experience working with personal injury across the South Florida area and will advise and represent you for your case.